Ynlay/100-days-of-code/log.md

 **Today's Progress**: Downloaded retropie for my raspberry pi and downloaded the emulator and the roms for playstation 1 just to 		       understand how it all works.
 Continued with the game development project in java, the player can
 		      now fire bullets!

+### Day 49: March 6

+**Today's Progress**: Continued with the game development project in java, added enemies and health as well as a couple of waves
+		      Plus collision detection for the bullets.

 ### DAYS SKIPPED SO FAR : 13